amarder/locovote/frontend/src/school-districts.md

 - **Race-Balanced Progress:** This is a regression-adjusted version of Test Score Progress.
 It's calculated by statistically removing the relationship between a district's student demographics (specifically, the proportion of white students) and its average SGP.
 The goal is to isolate the district's impact on student learning from demographic factors.

 **Understanding the Charts:**
-- For progress metrics, the dashed line at 50 represents the state average or typical growth.
+- For progress metrics (Test Score Progress and Race-Balanced Progress), the dashed line at 50 represents the state average or typical growth.
-- Districts with lines above 50 show above-average student growth.
+- For progress metrics, districts with values above 50 show above-average student growth, while values below 50 show below-average growth.
-- Districts with lines below 50 show below-average student growth.
+- For Test Score Levels, higher percentages indicate more students meeting or exceeding expectations.
-- Higher values indicate stronger academic performance or growth over time.
+- Higher values generally indicate stronger academic performance.

 All data is sourced from the [Massachusetts Department of Elementary and Secondary Education](https://educationtocareer.data.mass.gov/Assessment-and-Accountability/MCAS-Achievement-Results/i9w6-niyt/about_data).
 To learn more about the methodology, see the [Methodology page](/methodology).
 To view detailed results for individual districts or schools, visit the [School Districts page](/data/school-districts) or [Schools page](/data/schools).